Sharpness-aware Quantization for Deep Neural Networks: Experiments

 \section{Experiments}

-\textbf{Datasets.} We evaluate our method on CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{deng2009imagenet}.
-CIFAR-100 contains 50k training samples and 10k testing images with 100 classes.
-ImageNet consists of 1.28 million training images and 50k testing samples with 1k classes.
+\textbf{Datasets and evaluation metrics.} We evaluate our method on ImageNet~\cite{deng2009imagenet} which is a large-scale dataset containing 1.28 million training images and 50k validation samples with 1k classes.
+We measure the performance of different methods using the Top-1 and Top-5 accuracy.

-\textbf{Evaluation metrics.} We measure the performance of different methods using the Top-1 and Top-5 accuracy.
-For the results on CIFAR-100, we repeat the experiments 5 times and report the mean and standard deviation of the Top-1 and Top-5 accuracy.
-Following~\cite{wang2020diff,yao2021hawq}, we measure the computational cost of the quantized models by Bit-Operation (BOP) count for all the compared methods.
-We also define the BOP compression ratio as the ratio between the total BOPs of the uncompressed and compressed model.

-\textbf{Implementation details.} To investigate the effectiveness of the proposed method, we apply \methodshortname and \secondmethodshortname to different architectures, such as ResNet~\cite{he2016deep} and MobileNetV2~\cite{sandler2018inverted}.
+\textbf{Implementation details.} Our implementations are based on PyTorch~\cite{paszke2019pytorch}.
+We apply \methodshortname to CNNs and vision Transformers, including ResNet-18~\cite{he2016deep}, ResNet-34, ResNet-50, MobileNetV2~\cite{sandler2018inverted} and ViT~\cite{dosovitskiy2020image}.
 We first train the full-precision models and use them to initialize the low-precision ones.
-Following HAQ~\cite{wang2019haq} and LSQ~\cite{Esser2020LEARNED}, we quantize both weights and activations for all layers where the first and last layers are quantized to 8-bit.
-Relying on SGD with the momentum term of 0.9, we apply \methodshortname for optimization.
+Following LSQ~\cite{Esser2020LEARNED}, we quantize both weights and activations for all matrix multiplication layers, including convolutional layers, fully-connected layers, and self-attention layers.
+For the first and last layers, we quantize both weights and activations to 8-bit to preserve the performance.
+We do not apply quantization to the input images since they have been quantized to 8-bit during image preprocessing.

-For the fixed-precision quantization, we train all the models for 200 epochs with a mini-batch size of 128 on CIFAR-100.
-The learning rate starts from 0.01 and is divided by 10 at epochs 80 and 120.
-We set the weight decay term $\lambda$ to $1 \times 10^{-4}$.
-On ImageNet, we fine-tune 90 epochs for ResNet-18 and 150 epochs for MobileNetV2.
-The mini-batch size is set to 512.
-The learning rate is initialized to 0.02 and decreased to 0 following the cosine annealing~\cite{loshchilov2016sgdr}.
-We set $\lambda$ to $1 \times 10^{-4}$ and $4 \times 10^{-5}$ for ResNet-18 and MobileNetV2, respectively.
-For the hyper-parameter $\rho$, we conduct grid search over \{0.02, 0.05, 0.1, 0.15, 0.2, $\dots$, 0.9, 1.0\} to find appropriate values of $\rho$.

-For the mixed-precision quantization, we first apply \secondmethodshortname to train the configuration generator.
-We select the bitwidth of each layer from $\{2, 3, 4, 5\}$.
-To reduce the search space, the weights and activations of a layer share the same bitwidth.
-We train the configuration generator and the quantized model for 100 epochs.
-For the training of the configuration generator, we use Adam~\cite{kingma2014adam} with a weight decay term $\lambda$ of $5 \times 10^{-5}$.
-The learning rate and $\alpha$ are set to $5 \times 10^{-4}$ and $5 \times 10^{-3}$, respectively.
-For the training of the low-precision models, we train the quantized models with a mini-batch size of 128 on CIFAR-100 and 512 on ImageNet.
-The learning rate is initialized to 0.01 and divided by 10 at epoch 50.
-Once we obtain a bitwidth configuration, we fine-tune the resulting quantized model using the same settings as the fixed-precision quantization.
-We put more implementation details in the supplementary material.